lohitakshgupta/ece470_object-sorting/README.md

 http://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsPython.htm

-##Demonstrate Forward Kinematics: Checkpoint 2
+# Demonstrating Forward Kinematics: Checkpoint 2

 1) Drew a schematic of the robot.
 We used the one in lab manual.